paulpessoa/farm-flow/README.md

 ## General Documentation

 ### Project Overview
-This project is designed to [briefly describe the purpose and functionality of the project].
-It aims to [explain the main goals and features].
+This project involves designing and developing an application to manage a collection of farms and their associated crop productions.

 ### Deployment Instructions
 To deploy this project, follow these steps: